The Odds (The Deadblast Chronicles: Book 1)

 But what the redhead doesn’t know is someone’s gamed the tournament to pit him against an old friend who’s now a bitter enemy.
 Now he’s got to make all the right moves to save his family—and beat the Odds.

-“The Odds harkens me back to childhood: under the covers with a flashlight, following characters I loved through worlds I desperately wanted to explore.
+“The Odds hearkens me back to childhood: under the covers with a flashlight, following characters I loved through worlds I desperately wanted to explore.
 From the opening pages to the “chess” thing (a brilliant sequence, worth the price of admission alone), The Odds is engaging, inventive, and fun.
 Peterson has a clear voice, and layers humor into his prose effortlessly.
 I’m really looking forward to seeing what he does next with The Remnants.”

 “It’s full-bore sci-fi/postapocaylptic writing where the writing is actually good, not just functional.
 The dialogue sizzles.
 The sentences are packed with radioactive imagery and double-barreled zingers.
 The paragraphs grab you by your eye sockets and scream in your ears ’til they bleed while repeatedly punching you in the face―and you love every second of it.”